1. Two Ways to Live

 Krishnamurti first identified this mechanism in himself and then in others.
 Our mind colours the world.
 What we see is the content of our consciousness, not the external world itself.
 We soon begin to shape the world to our own liking.

 When people think and wish differently, they want to change the world to suit themselves.
-This creates a mess, exactly the kind of mess we see in the world right now.
+This creates the kind of mess that we see in the world right now.

 It is important to be aware of this pattern.
-There are two ways to view it: either as an idea or without the self.
-The latter may seem impossible, but according to Krishnamurti, it definitely is not.
+There are two ways of viewing it: as an idea or without the self.
+The latter may seem impossible, but according to Krishnamurti, it is definitely possible.

-When we see actual danger, we don't think; we act immediately.
+When we perceive real danger, we act immediately without thinking.
 In that situation, the 'I' is just a useless hindrance.
-However, we don't recognize the dangers we create in our minds, always associating them with something external.
+However, we don't recognise the dangers we create in our minds, always associating them with something external.

-Seeing without the self is an option that doesn't occur to us when our minds are dominated by thought.
+The option of seeing without the self doesn't occur to us when our minds are dominated by thought.
 Krishnamurti spent decades trying to show that there is another way to live.
 Without the self, we are in direct contact with 'what is'.

-What is encompasses everything; the mind-made realm and beyond.
+What is encompasses everything, including the mind-made realm and beyond.
 The self denies us access to this world.

 Exposure to the Miracle of Life

 In this book, we explore what Krishnamurti said about the two ways of living.
 We are all somewhat familiar with the way we live now.
-If you think this way is okay, you are probably not interested in exploring the alternative.
+If you are content with this way, you probably are not interested in exploring the alternative.

-However, if you want to explore whether we humans can live without problems, you may wish to embark on a journey of discovery and experience the timeless, inexplicable miracle of life for yourself.
+However, if you want to find out if we humans can live without any problems, you may wish to embark on a journey of discovery and experience the timeless, inexplicable miracle of life for yourself.

-I have been on this journey since 1977, for 48 years.
-Before that, I had lived 24 years in the world of my ego.
-After reading Krishnamurti's books, I noticed amazing changes in the way I perceive the world and myself.
+I have been on this journey since 1977 – for 48 years.
+Before that, I lived in the world of my ego for 24 years.
+After reading Krishnamurti's books, I noticed amazing changes in the way I perceived the world and myself.

 I have now read almost all of his books, translated three of them into Finnish, subtitled dozens of his videos, and listened to audio tapes of his talks.
 I have also read over twenty books about him.

-I want to share the knowledge I have acquired because nothing else I have read has empowered and energised me more than Krishnamurti's thoughts.
+I want to share the knowledge I have acquired, because nothing has empowered and energised me more than Krishnamurti's thoughts.

-For this book, I selected material from a large body of work.
+For this book, I have selected material from his extensive body of work.
 Rather than simply repeating what Krishnamurti said, I will refer to his words according to my own understanding.

-Krishnamurti's teachings are not words that can be repeated or taught to others; they express the flow of life in which each of us lives alone and all of us live together.
+Krishnamurti's teachings cannot be repeated or taught to others.
+They express the flow of life, which each of us experiences alone, yet we all live together.

-This living energy cannot be confined or proclaimed.
+This living energy surrounding us all cannot be confined or proclaimed.

 The Nine Cores of the Teachings

 While writing Krishnamurti's biography, Mary Lutyens asked him to summarise the essence of his teachings.
-In October 1980, Lutyens received a reply that provided a good starting point for this book.
+In October 1980, she received a reply that provided a good starting point for this book.

 Krishnamurti wrote his answers in one long paragraph, but I have grouped them into nine key points: